 Palm Sunday: According to the tradition, you have to wear brand new clothes for the occasion.
 You’ll see kids around the city waving palms when the very first procession of the week ‒La Pollinica‒ passes by.

 Holy Monday: On Monday you can see the most popular procession in the city, El Cautivo, a.k.a. the Lord of Malaga.
 Its iconic image is everywhere in the city.
 Thousands of Malagueños walk behind the procession for the whole route.

 Maundy Thursday: One of the most spectacular moments for the locals is the procession of Mena.
 Members of the Legion, an elite division of the Spanish Army are the participants and protagonists of this procession.
-The soldiers disembark in the port of Malaga the previous day.
+The soldiers disembark in the port of Málaga the morning of the procession.
 They do their unique fast march from the port and through the city.
 Thousands of the locals turn out to see their arrival.

 Good Friday: This day the brotherhoods grieve the death of Jesus.
 Don’t miss the solemn Servitas procession which starts around midnight.
 The street lights are turned off as the procession goes by.

 What else can I do in Malaga during Easter Week?

 If all this can be a little bit overwhelming, maybe you want to get away from all the frenzy at some point.
 Then why not rent a bike from MALAGA BIKE and cycle away from the centre?
 Head out east or west along the coast to relax.
 Enjoy the beaches and chiringuitos of Malaga, which are usually quiet at this time of the year.
 Discover Pedregalejo, a charming fishermans neighbourhood just 4 km east from the city centre.
 (And please- don’t even think of taking your bike into the city centre- you will never get out!)